Three great stories we found on the internet this week.

 Aurora James, founder of the shoe brand Brother Vellies, is best known as the force behind the nonprofit Fifteen Percent Pledge, which calls for retailers to devote 15 percent of their shelf space to Black-owned businesses.
 Her new project — the Friends and Family Collective, a fund for Black founders — builds on that work.

-Sign up for the Reasons to be Cheerful newsletter.The collective has already invested $25 million in brands that include the chef collective Ghetto Gastro and skincare company Beautystat.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.The collective has already invested $25 million in brands that include the chef collective Ghetto Gastro and skincare company Beautystat.
 For added support as companies grow, Friends and Family Collective also connects founders with a team of advisors.

 “We can get all the shelf space in the world, but if we don’t have the resources we need in order to help Black-owned businesses take advantage of the opportunity, then we’re just stuck,” James said.